dart-lang/site-www/src/tools/pub/glossary.md

 ## Source

 A kind of place that pub can get packages from.
-A source isn't a specific place like pub.dartlang.org or some specific Git URL.
+A source isn't a specific place like the Package site or some specific Git URL.
 Each source describes a general procedure for accessing a package in some way.
 For example, _git_ is one source.
 The git source knows how to download packages given a Git URL.
 Several different [supported sources](/tools/pub/dependencies#dependency-sources) are available.